JohanHorsmans/cds-language-exam-2021/assignment_3/README.md

 This is a dataset of over a million headlines taken from the Australian news source ABC (Start Date: **2003-02-19** ; End Date: **2020-12-31**).

-* Calculate the sentiment score for every headline in the data.
+* ee the sentiment score for every headline in the data.
 You can do this using the spaCyTextBlob approach that we covered in class or any other dictionary-based approach in Python.
 * Create and save a plot of sentiment over time with a 1-week rolling average
 * Create and save a plot of sentiment over time with a 1-month rolling average
 * Make sure that you have clear values on the x-axis and that you include the following: a plot title; labels for the x and y axes; and a legend for the plot